r4fx/t3-snippets/_snippets/typoscript/language-menu-builded-in-typoscript-only.md

             linkWrap = <li class="no-trans">|</li>
             stdWrap.typolink {
                 parameter >

-                // Link to home page, or dedicated page for other language parameter = 1
+                // Optional link to home page, or dedicated page for other language parameter = 1
             }
         }